datameshgroup/fusion/docs/api-reference/fusion-app.md

 Code | Description | Required action  |
 ---- | ----------- | ----------------- |
 200  | OK          | Fusion App processed the request.
 If a print request, check `SaleToPOIRequest.PrintRequest` and process the print.
 If a payment response, check `SaleToPOIResponse.StoredValueResponse.Response.Result` for the result of the transaction.
 404  | Not found   | Fusion App was unable to find the session.
-The Sale System should perform [error handling](#error-handling) to retreive the transaction result.
+The Sale System should perform [error handling](#error-handling) to retrieve the transaction result.
 5xx  | Error       | Fusion App was unable to process the request.
-The Sale System should perform [error handling](#error-handling) to retreive the transaction result.
+The Sale System should perform [error handling](#error-handling) to retrieve the transaction result.

 ## Error handling

 When the Sale System POSTs a [payment](/docs/api-reference/data-model#payment-request), [balance inquiry](/docs/api-reference/data-model#balance-inquiry-request), or [stored value](/docs/api-reference/data-model#stored-value-request) request, it will eventually receive a matching [payment](/docs/api-reference/data-model#payment-response), [balance inquiry](/docs/api-reference/data-model#balance-inquiry-response), or [stored value](/docs/api-reference/data-model#stored-value-response) response, or via the `~/events` endpoint in events mode.

-:::success
+:::info
-The Sale System hard timeout value should be set to 300 seconds before entering error handling.
+The Sale System hard timeout should be set to 300 seconds before entering error handling.
+:::

 The Sale System may attempt to cancel the transaction at any point prior to the 300 second timeout by sending a `POST ~/fusion/v1/payments/{{SessionId}}/abort`.
 As the `abort` request may not be successful (e.g. the POI Terminal is temporarily offline) the Sale System **must** continue to wait for the full timeout before entering error recovery.
-:::

 The Sale System should verify the result of the transaction by checking the [Response.Result](/docs/api-reference/data-model#result) field in the response.